-The grand finale is a glittering party at the evening in Künstlerhaus Mousonturm which spotlights collective dancing.
+The grand finale is a glittering party in the evening at Künstlerhaus Mousonturm which is all about collective dancing.
 To close the day of dancing together and to celebrate themselves, various dances are introduced and collectively danced by the attendants.

 It’s just a great way to get to know new dance styles and teachers, to dip in the great toe and – above all! – to get the desire to want ‘more’ […]